 Exercise is important for so many reasons.
-In addition to maintaining your overall health, it has been linked to a lower risk of several types of cancers including colon, breast and endometrial cancers.
-It may also help prevent prostate cancer.
+In addition to maintaining your overall health, it has been linked to a lower risk of several types of cancers.

-For ideal health benefits, adults should do at least 150 minutes a week of moderate-intensity exercise, or 75 minutes a week of vigorous-intensity aerobic activity, according to the Centers for Disease Control and Prevention.
+For ideal health benefits, new guidelines suggests that healthy adults should aim for 2.5 to 5 hours a week of moderate-intensity activity or 1.25 to 2.5 hours each week of vigorous activity.
 Start slowly and work your way up comfortably to more activity.

 Protect yourself from the sun